Kanakatte: History

-Kanakatte has a long recorded history, as demonstrated by the 15 epigraphs found in the village.
-Its earliest documented history can be traced to an inscription found at Arakere, a village in Arasikere taluk.
+A prominent local landmark during this period was an irrigation tank referred to as simply "the big tank" (hiriya-kere).
+Although its exact location is unknown, it is frequently mentioned in contemporary land grants as a point of reference for plots of land in the village.
+Of the 12 local inscriptions, 7 mention the big tank or its sluices.
+It was probably built before the Hoysaḷa period.
+It continued to be referred to as "the big tank" throughout this period, even after other tanks were constructed.
+Some of these tanks appear to have been privately owned, such as "Hariyoja's tank", mentioned in 1132; "Maṅgeya's tank", mentioned in 1208, 1209, and 1211; Boviti's tank, mentioned in 1208 or 1209; and Biṭṭeya's tank, mentioned in the same record as recently constructed.

+By the early 1200s, Kalikaṭṭi's "agricultural space" was expanding to include several outlying hamlets (called hallis).
+For example, a new settlement called Biṭṭena-halli was established around 1208/9 by someone named Hoḍeya Biṭṭeya.
+At the same time, two new tanks were constructed and two new deities were installed (in Kalikaṭṭi).
+The village of Kalikaṭṭi along with its outlying hamlets had come to form a "settlement structure" that was referred to as Kalikaṭṭi-sthala — i.e. Kalikaṭṭi "locality" rather than "village".
+The term nāḍ is also used to refer to this agglomeration.
+Despite the introduction of these new terms, though, the basic ur remained the most common descriptor for Kalikaṭṭi throughout the period, indicating that local residents still basically considered Kalikaṭṭi to be a single, discrete village.

 It was earlier called Kalikatte,"Kanakatti","Kanakanakaatte" etc. It was also mentioned in several inscriptions belonging to Hoysala dynasties and was also called as "Vijayanarasimha pura" after setting up an Agrahara during 13th Century CE.
 The name of this village, Kalikatti figures prominently in various inscriptions of Hoysalas, a strong regional power of South India.

 Kanakatte was also a headquarters of Singarasa, a local chieftain ruling at Arasikere, who shifted his headquarters from Arasikere to this place during 1132 CE.

 An inscription of 1189 CE describes the villages as prosperous with rice fields, areca palms, water filled tanks and full of temples.

 The tank of Kanakatte is very large compared to contemporary tanks of the area.
 The tank has a large history and inscriptions belonging to historic period mention this tank as well as its sluices.